thiagosantosleite/action-s3-cache/README.md

 GitHub Action that allows you to cache build artifacts to S3

+It is a fork from [leroy-merlin-br/action-s3-cache]https://github.com/leroy-merlin-br/action-s3-cache.
+Changes:
+- Use tar and untar instead of zip
+- Upgrade golang version

 ## Prerequisites
 - An AWS account.
 [Sign up here](https://aws.amazon.com/pt/resources/create-account/).